WordPress website builder

 WordPress by far gives the most features for your money than Wix as a website builder program.

 Anyone that has the desire to start a business online will want to know what platform is the best to start with.
-I want to post my opinions between the two most popular platforms: This is a website builder software review of Wix or WordPress.
+I want to post my opinions on the two most popular platforms: WordPress or website builder program.

 This type of editor lets you build-as-you-go interface that lets even the most unknowledgeable beginner build a complete website.